 This course addresses law and governance in Muslim-majority countries with a special focus on the Middle East and North Africa (MENA).
 It analyses actual processes of change and reform in sharia, whether diverging from or converging with rule of law and human rights.
 It carefully addresses selected issues within the fields of constitutional law, family law and criminal law, and focuses on how domestic legal institutions have decided about them in relation to sharia.
 In doing so it pays attention to how politicians, legal practitioners, and religious scholars have influenced the complex interrelation between sharia, national law and governance.

 The following achievement levels apply with regard to the course:

-- Having acquired knowledge of the development and functioning of law and legal institutions in the Muslim world especially the MENA region, in particular in view of the relationship between sharia and national law in selected countries.
+Students acquire knowledge of the development and functioning of law and legal institutions in the Muslim world, especially the MENA region, in particular in view of the relationship between sharia and national law in selected countries.

 Mode of instruction

-- Name(s) of lecturer(s): Dr. N. Sonneveld and guest lecturers
+Name(s) of lecturer(s): Nadia Sonneveld and guest lecturers

 If the overall grade is lower than 5,5 the student can do a retake of the exam.
 If a student has not passed the course by the end of the academic year, the scores on the presentation/paper and the (re-)exam are no longer valid.